 I chose The Ordinary “Buffet” to replace my Hyaluronic Acid+ B5 serum.
-My skin concern is primarily hydration.
-The “Buffet” also contains peptides, probiotic complex, 11 skin-types of amino acids and multiple hyaluronic acid complexes.
+My skin concern is primarily hydration for my eczema-prone skin.
+The “Buffet” also contains peptides, probiotic complex, amino acids and multiple hyaluronic acid complexes.
 It can be incorporate in both AM/PM routine.
 It is known to target signs of ageing and hydration.

 I bought my bottle from Victoria Health, UK for £12.70 per bottle.
 I’ve finished using the serum and it lasted me for about 3 months.